fac-15/CCSM_ToDo2/README.md

 ![reading](https://media.giphy.com/media/3o6Ztl3rRVq6yZ5MT6/giphy.gif)

 - In loads of cases, we started writing code that had already been hinted at, or even fully provided for us.
+- **In fact**, we forgot about the functions that we wrote in logic.js, and starting trying to write that functionality directly into the dom.js... which caused a lot of problems.
+- Secondly, we were focusing on manipulating the existing array ``` state ```, instead of applying the functions we had forgotten about.

 ## Lessons learnt
 - **READ THE CODEBASE COMPLETELY!!!!!!!!!!**